imbulana/coma/README.md

 There are various options for data preparation and splitting:

-- Tokenizer: Uses miditok REMI tokenizer, either loaded or trained from scratch on the training set.
+- Tokenizer: Uses miditok REMI tokenizer, either loaded, untrained, or trained from scratch on the training set to a target vocab size.

 - Select Composers: Only top K composers (by number of compositions or total duration) are selected (`TOP_K_COMPOSERS` in config).